 It is the policy of this School District that no student or employees of the District shall participate in or be members of any secret fraternity or secret organization that is in any degree related to the school or to a school activity.
 No student organization or any person associated with any organization sanctioned by the Board shall engage or participate in hazing.
+This District does not permit or condone student hazing.

 For the purposes of this policy, hazing is defined as any act directed toward a student, or any coercion or intimidation of a student to act or to participate in or submit to any act, when: